andreagulino/drviz/README.md

+The following is a description of the project developed for the course of **Data Results and Visualization** (2018).

+The main objective of this interactive tool is the visualization of the mutations that happen in particular areas of the DNA in patients affected by different types of cancer.

+The tool is available at http://genomic.elet.polimi.it/drviz/, where the description that follows can be found in the home page with some extra feature (directly loading of the examples) and better rendering.

 # Introduction

 Every cell in the human body contains a chemical substance called deoxyribonucleic acid (DNA).
 DNA is packaged into structures called chromosomes.
 Each human cell contains exactly 23 pairs, or a total of 46 chromosomes.
 Chromosomes come in pairs because one set of 23 chromosomes comes from the mother and the other set comes from the father.